Blue-Net-Reflections-LLC/voter-ai-chat/design/ga/ga-charting.md

-# Participation Score Over Time Chart Requirements
+# Participation Score Over Time Chart Requirements (Postpone due to very small variances)

 This document outlines the requirements for the initial chart displaying voter participation scores over time by election type.